hyosung11/Launch-School/Courses/JS109/template.md

 When two variables point to the same object, mutating the shared object will result in the change being reflected in both variables.

+### Example: Variables as Pointers

-## 1. Example: What will line 10 log to the console and why?
+What will line 10 log to the console and why?

 ```js
 let greeting = ["Hello"];